2026 MILKWOOD SCHEDULE

 LOTTERY for Peer Retreats

-Attendees are chosen by lottery, with the Additional Factors below taken into consideration.
+Attendees are chosen by lottery, with the additional factors below taken into consideration.

 ADVISORY COMMITTEE for Workshops and Residencies

-An advisory committee will select attendees, based on artistic merit or potential, with the Additional Factors below taken into consideration.
+An advisory committee will select attendees, based on artistic merit or potential, with the additional factors below taken into consideration.

 Additional Factors: For all Peer Retreats, Workshops, and Residencies, 1) Preference may be given to pairs who indicate on their registration form that they would prefer to share a room; and 2) In accordance with our commitment to diversity, equity, and inclusion, we reserve spots for BIPOC and members of other traditionally marginalized communities.